joe-alvarado/learning_log/README.md

 # learning_log

 A learning log made in Django and styled using Bootstrap.
-See screenshots below or check out a live version here: https://joe-a.herokuapp.com (Takes a few seconds to load if site hasn't been accessed recently.)
+See screenshots below or check out a live version here: <br>
+https://joe-a.herokuapp.com (Takes a few seconds to load if site hasn't been accessed recently.)

 <i>Track your learning.